 can set the value of the

 cups.ipp.remote-enabled config item

-The “localhost”, “127.0.0.1”, a “.local” address, or to the intranet IP address of the SavaPage server.
+The “localhost”, “127.0.0.1”, a “.local” address, or to the intranet IP address of the SavaPage server, and host port matches the configured SavaPage port.
 Click the button to open the CUPS Administration web page in a new browser tab.button is shown when the browser points to

 Click the PPD Extension File content (yet), you need to perform this action after you change any of these parameters.button to synchronize all CUPS printer options to SavaPage.
 Since SavaPage does not detect changed CUPS printer defaults, PPD driver and